Dave Wakeling seems like a man with his heart in the right place.

 English Beat songs have been covered by major artists including Pete Townsend, Pearl Jam and Elvis Costello, who helped convince Wakeling to return to music after a sabbatical he took to work with Greenpeace.
-And Shout Factory recently released a box set of all the English Beat albums, including a disc of its extended 12-inch mixes and John Peel sessions and a DVD of the band's performances at the legendary US Festival in 1982-'83.
-Wakeling, who has a gruff voice and charming personality, spoke with Style Weekly recently for the music issue.
+The label Shout Factory recently released a box set of all the English Beat albums, including a disc of its extended 12-inch mixes and John Peel sessions and a DVD of the band's performances at the legendary US Festival in 1982-'83.
+Wakeling, a charming guy who still seems genuinely smitten with music, spoke with Style Weekly in preview of a concert here.

 Do you remember the first concert you ever saw?